maxtyson123/MaxOS/docs/Notes.md

 - To implement threads in the OS, the kernel will have to implement a thread class.
 This class will have a function to create a thread, and a function to execute the thread.
 The thread class will also have a function to get the current thread.
 - The thread class will also have a function to get the current thread.
 This function will be used to get the current thread, and then the thread will be able to access its own stack.
 - Yeilding is when a thread gives up its time slice and allows another thread to run.
 This is done by calling the yield function on the thread class.
 - Processes and threads are different.
 A process is a program in execution.
 A thread is a component of a process.
-A process can have multiple threads. m_threads are often used to implement concurrency within a process. m_threads are also used to implement parallelism, where multiple processes can run simultaneously on a multi-core processor.
+A process can have multiple threads. m_threads are often used to implement concurrency within a process. m_threads are also used to implement parallelism, where multiple processes can run simultaneously on a multicore processor.
 <!-- TOC --><a name="dynamic-memory-management-heap"></a>
 ### Dynamic Memory Management / Heap
 See also [Double Linked List](https://en.wikipedia.org/wiki/Linked_list#Doubly_linked_list)